nn-ninja/n-brace/README.md

 you can use query to color nodes on a global graph

+### Label fade

+When you are closer to the node, the label will appear.
+When you move away from the node, the node will fade away.

+### Changing display setting

+You can change the following:

+1. Node size
+   1. Node size also scale with degree of connection.
+The more links a node has, the bigger it is.
+2. Link thickness
+3. Link distance
+4. Node repulsion
+5. node hover color, node hover neighbour color, link hover color
+6. show file extension, show full path on label
+7. show center coordination
+8. show link arrow
+9. don't node move on drag

 ### Focus on node

 hold `Ctrl`/`cmd` and click on a node will fly and focus on a node.
 It is the perfect way to navigate on large graph.